 Medagan

-From: MBAApply
+From: MBAApply To: medagan

 It seems like you've answered your question already - it would depend on the person and type of experience.
 Whether it's "international" or not is secondary to the quality of the experience itself.